 Frogs can be found from sea level to high mountainous regions but they are so well camouflaged that they are not the easiest animal to spot as they sit among vegetation.
 Normally the first you know you have happened upon a frog is when it leaps off nearby or when you hear it croak.

-There are many species of frogs in North America and many have shades that distinguish themselves from one another.
-There are species that are bright yellow, while others are the more usual olive-colored brown or greenish-gray.
+There are many frog species in North America, and many have shades that distinguish themselves from one another.
+Some species are bright yellow, while others are the more usual olive-colored brown or greenish-gray.

-Frogs have another excellent way not only of camouflaging themselves but also making them more attractive to a mate.
-They can change their color, lightening, or darkening their skin.
+Frogs have another excellent way of camouflaging themselves and making them more attractive to a mate.
+They can change their color, lightening or darkening their skin.
 They change their color by moving the pigment cells around the body, which they do by contracting or spreading the pigment cells.

-Although they can change their color the patterns on the frog remains the same, their color can fully change within an hour.
-The shade a frog changes to is determined by the environmental conditions.
-In colder, damper weather frogs generally turn darker, but in drier, warmer environments frogs will generally turn a lighter shade.
+Although they can change their color, the frog’s patterns remain the same; their color can fully change within an hour.
+The environmental conditions determine the shade a frog changes to.
+In colder, damper weather, frogs generally turn darker, but in drier, warmer environments, frogs will generally turn a lighter shade.

 A frog’s skin has small bumps on the flanks but is generally smooth.
 However, the skin of the female becomes rougher during the spawning season.
 This allows the male to distinguish sex during this period.

-Frogs have mucous glands in the skin which keeps it moist, allowing the frog to breathe through its skin, which helps the respiration of its lungs.
+Frogs have mucous glands in the skin, which keeps it moist, allowing the frog to breathe through its skin, which helps its lungs’ respiration.

 In February or March, frogs can be found congregating at different breeding sites, with flowing water ponds and canals seeming to be a favorite.
 Frogs travel for up to half a mile to get to their breeding sites and can be seen together on rainy nights.

 Males arrive at the breeding site before the females and start croaking to attract females.
 The mating call sounds like a ‘grook-grook-grook.’